 Dear Friends and Neighbors in North Berkeley County,

-I would like to thank the citizens of North Berkeley for over three decades of support.
-I have enjoyed listening to you, serving you and representing you as we continue the two-way communication.
-I hope you will be able to attend one of my Town Meetings during the second and third Saturdays in January and will complete and return a Citizens’ Poll, and will keep in touch with your suggestions and ideas.
-Our government works best when our citizens are active and involved, including having your children serve as pages, and looking for the largest beech tree.
+I would like to thank you, the citizens of North Berkeley, for over three decades of support!
+I have enjoyed meeting you and representing you as we continue our two-way communication.
+Please attend one of my Town Meetings during the first or second Saturdays in February and complete and return a Citizens’ Poll.
+That keeps me in touch with your suggestions and ideas.
+Our government works best when our citizens are active and involved, including having your children serve as pages.
+Also, be looking for the largest Magnolia tree.

 Please take a few minutes to complete this years Citizens’Poll. it’s right here…(Click Here)

 A few of the questions from this years poll include:

 Your participation in taking this poll is appreciated.

 Delegate John Overington has scheduled two Town Meetings.
 The first Town Meeting will be held February 4 at the Marlowe Ruritan Building from 10-11:30 a.m.
 Take Rt.
 11 to Marlowe Elementary School.
 Turn right onto Broad Lane and the Ruritan is on the right.
 The second meeting will be on Saturday, February 11, 2017 at the Bedington Ruritan Building from 10:00 - 11:30 a.m.
 Directions: (Go south of the Bedington Crossroads and the Ruritan on the west side of Rt.
 11).